kwhite2/git/lessons.md

 ## Evaluation

-Which best describes where you are working when you're writing Markdown in your plain text editor:
+Which best describes where you are working when you're writing in your plain text editor:
 - on my local machine*
 - on the internet